Jon Langford: The Mekons

 Langford was originally the drummer for the punk band "The Mekons" when it formed at the University of Leeds in 1977, but he later took up the guitar as other band members left.
 The Mekons were signed to Virgin Records but according to Langford they "got fired."
 They played their first United States appearance on New Year's Eve in 1980, gave up live performances for a while, and released 1982's The Mekons Story.
 They began performing again in public in 1984, playing their first shows as benefits for the British miners' union.
 After being signed by major American label A&M Records in the late 1980s, label shuffling resulted in the band trying to leave the label.
 In response, they recorded Curse of the Mekons, which the label refused to release, becoming available in the U.S. only as an import.
 A documentary called The Revenge of the Mekons was released in 2014 by director Joe Angio.
-The Mekons continue to record and perform live, as of 2019.
+The Mekons continue to record and perform live, as of 2022 and 2026.

 The Three Johns

 With John Hyatt and Phillip Brennan, Langford released several albums of drum-machine-fueled punk between 1982 and 1987.
 A retrospective box set was released in August 2015.
+Also, in 1988 Tom Greenhalgh, Langford's colleague in the Mekons, collaborated with members of the Three Johns as the Jelly Bishops to release the five-song EP "Kings Of Barstool Mountain".